matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 This issue is probably easy to fix, the Linux applications in the Microsoft Store probably just need to be recompiled for ARM.

-I have been using Edge as my primary browser for the past 6 months on all of my Windows 10 devices and I don't have anything bad to say about it.
+I have been using Edge as my primary browser for the past 6 months on all my Windows 10 devices and I don't have anything bad to say about it.
 With support for extensions, I can easily add important tools such as uBlock Origin and RES.
 The fact that it handles multiple local media files (such as PDF) means that I didn't need to worry about adding applications such as Adobe Reader.

 Overall, the Windows on ARM experience is pretty much the same as you would expect from Windows 10 S mode on a regular x86 platform.